influx6/dataset/README.md

 ##### mongodb

-Naturally, `mongodb` represents the the usage of a mongodb database collection as the source of the data, which then requires the addition of the following conifiguration parameters in the `conf` (in YAML) or `[datasets.conf.db]` (in TOML) section of each dataset.
+Naturally, `mongodb` represents the the usage of a mongodb database collection as the source of the data, which then requires the addition of the following configuration parameters in the `conf` (in YAML) or `[datasets.conf.db]` (in TOML) section of each dataset.

 *Why `conf` ?
-Because each driver requires specific config parameters, any thing specific to the driver is set in the `conf` section.*
+Because each driver requires specific configuration parameters, any parameters specific to the driver is set in the `conf` section.*

 ```yaml